-Speaking of help desks, the internet provides countless opportunities to reduce your cost of service by an order of magnitude.
+Speaking of help desks, the internet provides countless opportunities to reduce your price of service by an order of magnitude.

 Multi-million dollar help desk ticketing systems from BMC Software and others can be largely replaced with SAAS (or ‘cloud’ in the newest lingo) providers such as Assistly.

 Now, before you start defending the functionality of Remedy (BMC’s product) sit back and imagine a world where Assistly was the only option: